DavKnei/mcs-tracking/README.md

 4. **View the results**:
    - Detected MCS regions and tracking information are saved the output files.
 E.g. `detection_results.nc`, `mcs_detection_tracking_output.nc`.
-   - Plots of detected MCS regions for each time step are saved in the specified output directory.

 ## Code Structure